Bongbong Marcos: 2022 presidential campaign and election

 Marcos officially launched his campaign for president of the Philippines on October 5, 2021, through a video post on Facebook and YouTube.
 An interview with his wife Liza Marcos revealed that he decided to run for president while watching the film Ant-Man, though Marcos admitted that he could not recall this moment.
 He ran under the banner of the Partido Federal ng Pilipinas party, assuming chairmanship of the party on the same day, while also being endorsed by his former party, the Kilusang Bagong Lipunan.
+He was endorsed by controversial religious group Iglesia ni Cristo (INC).

 Marcos filed his certificate of candidacy before the Commission on Elections the following day.
 On November 16, Marcos announced his running mate to be Davao City mayor Sara Duterte, daughter of President Rodrigo Duterte.
 Under the campaign theme of unity, Marcos and Duterte's alliance was given the name "UniTeam".

 Seven petitions were filed against Marcos's presidential bid.
 Three petitions aimed to cancel his certificate of candidacy (COC), one petition aimed to declare Marcos a nuisance candidate, and three petitions aimed to disqualify him.
 Most of the petitions were based on Marcos's 1995 conviction for failing to file tax returns.
 Three disqualification petitions were consolidated and raffled to the commission's first division, while three other petitions were handed to the second division.

 The final petition was handed to the first division.
 Marcos dismissed the petitions as nuisance petitions with no legal basis and propaganda against him.
 On May 16 and 18, 2022, respectively, two of the petitions were filed at the Supreme Court.
 The consolidated petitions were dismissed by the Court on June 28.

 Marcos won in 64 out of 81 provinces in the 2022 presidential election.

 Marcos regularly maintained a wide lead in presidential surveys throughout the months leading up to the May 2022 election; he was the first presidential candidate in the country to attain poll ratings of over 50% from surveys conducted by Pulse Asia since it began polling in 1999.
 His refrainment from attending all but one of the presidential debates during the campaign season was widely criticized.